Harika-SVL/Docker/notes.md

 ### Container and layers

 * When a container gets created all the effective read-only image layers are mounted as disk to the container
-* Docker creates a thin read write layer for each container.
+* Docker creates a thin read-write layer for each container
 * Any changes made by container will be stored in this layer
-* Problem: when we delete container read write layer will be deleted.
+* _**Problem**_ : When we delete container read-write layer will be deleted

-* For the article on layers
+* For the article on Layers

     [ Refer Here : https://directdevops.blog/2019/09/26/docker-image-creation-and-docker-image-layers/ ]

-* For layers and storage Drivers
+* For Layers and Storage Drivers

     [ Refer Here : https://directdevops.blog/2019/09/27/impact-of-image-layers-on-docker-containers-storage-drivers/#google_vignette ]

 ### Stateful Appplications and Stateless Applications

-* Stateful applications use local storage to store any state
-* Stateless applications use external systems (database, blobstorage etc) to store the state
+* Stateful applications use local storage to store any state.
+Stateless applications use external systems (database, blobstorage etc) to store the state
 * We need not do anything special if your application is stateless in terms of writable layer, but if it stateful we need to preserve the state

 #### Solving the Problem with Writable Layers